-The advisory board will approve the RSHE policy and hold the Headteacher to account for its implementation.
+The advisory board will approve the RSHE policy, and hold the Headteacher to account for its implementation.

-The Headteacher, AHT Headteacher (Teaching and Learning), Lead teacher at Ridgeway and the PSHE lead teacher are responsible for the creation and implementation of the RSHE policy in the Senior School.
+The Headteacher and the PSHE lead teacher are responsible for the creation and implementation of the RSHE policy in the Senior School.

 Staff are responsible for: